MattFiler/OpenCAGE/README.md

 Assuming you already have Brainiac Designer and Alien: Isolation installed...

 1. Download and extract the mod tools from GitHub.
-2. Open "Mod Tools" folder and copy "Mod Tools.exe" to your Alien: Isolation directory, typically located in "C:\Program Files (x86)\Steam\steamapps\common\Alien Isolation".
+2. Open the folder named "Mod Tools" and copy "Mod Tools.exe" to your Alien: Isolation directory, typically located in "C:\Program Files (x86)\Steam\steamapps\common\Alien Isolation".
 3. Run "Mod Tools.exe" from your Alien: Isolation directory.
 You may be asked to locate your Brainiac Designer install if the tool cannot locate it automatically.

 The mod tools are all set up!
 Future updates will be automatically downloaded and applied if you are connected to the internet.